 Bank Stock Crisis or Distraction?

 Large reserves are significant for a healthy bank to maintain profits.
 It would be bad for shareholders if 4% of their loans were to default instead of the 1% they had thought would.
-This could wipe out a large portion of the book value and create huge losses for the bank and the investors.
+That could wipe out a large portion of the book value and create huge losses for the bank and the investors.

 Adverse economic conditions can cause severe concerns for bank investors.
 A lot of income from fees can be generated from mortgage originations, and fewer home sales mean less fee income.

 It’s All About Loan Quality

-Whether bank stocks are a good buy comes down to the quality of the underlying loans in a bank’s portfolio.
+Whether bank stocks are good investments comes down to the quality of the underlying loans in a bank’s portfolio.

 As one great investment giant said, it’s tough to get a lot of eager young men and women who can create earnings with the wave of a pen to contain themselves when the economy is running strong, and every loan looks good.